Home

 60 Years on The Throne Anniversary Celebrations!

-Thai history, Grand Palace in Bangkok ThailandThe current Thai monarchy is inherited from the Chakri dynasty, founded by King Rama I. The longest reigning monarch, H.M.
+Thai history, Grand Palace in Bangkok ThailandThe current Thai monarchy is inherited from the Chakri dynasty, founded by King Rama I, and continues to this day.
+The longest reigning monarch, H.M.
 King Bhumibol ascended to the throne in 1946.

 After the liberation from Japanese occupation during World War II, the Kingdom of Thailand weathered a dark period of unstable governments with rapidly changing prime ministers.
 Several border clashes with neighboring communist and military regimes, numerous attempts of putsches, bloody anti-government demonstrations, and violent coups went on along the way to become a stable democracy and an economically prosperous nation.